henryhanlon20/Water-Saturation-Dome/README.md

 -This function also splices together gas/fluid arrays of h,v and s for simplicity of plotting, rather than plotting multiple arrays, as is common with existing open source code.

--This version shares the reference states that the user will be working with already within their cantera problem
+-This version has the same reference states that the user is already working with

 **Function Inputs:**